-The MRE is presented in Table 1 below at a range of U_3O_8 cut-off grades whilst the previous (JORC 2004) MRE is shown in Table 2 for ease of comparison.
+The MRE for the Tumas 1 and 2 zones is presented in Table 1 below at a range of U_3O_8 cut-off grades whilst the previous (JORC 2004) MRE is shown in Table 2.
 Primarily, the change in resource size has been driven by an increase in the density assumption which was made possible by the recent work in that area.